Don't Panic Chaps!

-Don't Panic Chaps! is a 1959 British comedy film directed by George Pollock and starring Dennis Price, George Cole, Thorley Walters and Terence Alexander.
-The film was produced by Teddy Baird for ACT Films.
-Originally called Carry On Chaps, the title was changed following the success of the "Carry On" series.
+Don't Panic Chaps! is a 1959 British military comedy film from Hammer Films, directed by George Pollock and starring Dennis Price, George Cole, Thorley Walters and Terence Alexander.
+The film was written by Jack Davies, based on the play by Michael Corston and Ronald Holroyd, and produced by Teddy Baird for ACT Films.
+Originally called Carry On Chaps, the title was changed following the success of the Carry On series.
+Scott McGregor and Tom Goswell were the Art Directors, Peter Aremsten did Makeup and Douglas Hermes was assistant director.